Livhuwani-t/Livhuwani-t/README.md

 - 🌱 I’m currently learning **Angular,Typescript,Javascript,AWS Services, and Java Spring Boot**

-- 👨‍💻 All of my projects are available at [https://github.com/Livhuwani-t](https://github.com/Livhuwani-t)
+- 👨‍💻 All of my projects are available at [GitHub](https://github.com/Livhuwani-t)

 - 💬 Ask me about **JS,HTML,CSS and Angular**

 - 📫 How to reach me **tovhakalelivhuwanil225@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/tovhakalelivhuwanil225/](https://www.linkedin.com/in/tovhakalelivhuwanil225/)
+- 📄 Know about my experiences [LinkedIn ](https://www.linkedin.com/in/tovhakalelivhuwanil225/)

 - ⚡ Fun fact **I am a professional photographer at Lee Photography**